Aaron Trahair

 COACHING HISTORY

-In November 2015, Trahair was appointed the head coach of the SBL's Geraldton Buccaneers for the 2016 season.
-In October 2016, he parted ways with the Buccaneers and returned to the Mandurah Magic, where he was appointed the men's team head coach for the 2017 season.
+In 2015, Trahair began his coaching career as an assistant coach for the Rockingham Flames in Western Australia's State Basketball League (SBL).
+Later that year, he was appointed head coach of the Geraldton Buccaneers for the 2016 season.
+However, in October 2016, he parted ways with the Buccaneers and returned to the Mandurah Magic, where he took over as head coach of the men's team for the 2017 season.

 Related